Are you an advisor? Go to Unbiased Pro

 How to retire at 45

-The truth is, retiring at 45 is a realistic goal as long as you have a solid early retirement plan and the commitment to follow through on it.
+The truth is, retiring at 45 is only a realistic goal if you have a solid early retirement plan and are committed to following through on it.

 Of course, depending on how much you can realistically save, you need to be prepared to simplify your lifestyle.